 HOME

 Technics SA-460 silver face receiver, vintage floor model.

-Technics SA-A X810 surround sound receiver, as new in the box.
+Technics SA-A X810 surround sound receiver, lightly used in the box.

+HOME